-How we solve the problem with exclusion in tomorrows Africa
+How we solve the exclusion problem in tomorrows Africa

 African Social Label, an introduction

-Africa has the worlds fastest-growing labour force but creates only 1/4th of the jobs.
-With the start of the fourth industrial, defined as scope and systems impact without no historical precedent, revolution there is a huge risk of increased inequality for those left outside.
+Africa has the worlds fastest-growing labour force but creates only one quarter of the jobs.
+With the start of the fourth industrial era, defined as scope and systems impact without no historical precedent, revolution there is a huge risk of increased inequality for those left outside.
 By bringing the concepts from European Social Labe into Africa, the goal is to even out the differences and give the continent the possibility to participate in what most people in the western world takes for granted; the digital era.